S-mashdalbahydev/my-ha-apps/README.md

 This repository contains the core local applications for the **Pie Assistant** project, built as a privacy-first cognitive voice assistant designed to run completely offline on **Home Assistant OS** using a Raspberry Pi 5.

-For a complete and in-depth breakdown of user requirements, system architecture, and algorithmic design, please refer to the official project report document **M16_GP1 (3) (1).pdf**.
-The foundational architecture layout and project signatures can also be cross-referenced with **image_97a2a0.jpg**.

 ---

 ## 🚀 Core Applications